-In North Dakota, all parents, whether married or unmarried, have a duty to support their children, and children have a right to receive support from their parents.
-When parents separate, child support obligations are established to ensure children’s needs are still met.
+In North Dakota, all parents, whether married or unmarried, have a duty to support their children.
+Likewise, children have a right to receive support from their parents.
+When parents separate or divorce, child support obligations must be established to ensure the children’s needs continue to be met.

-North Dakota, like every other state, has a child support guideline system in place, both to assist with calculating an appropriate child support amount and to enforce obligations that are already established.
+North Dakota, like every other state, has a child support guideline system designed to assist with calculating an appropriate amount of child support and to enforce already-established support obligations.

-North Dakota uses a single-income model to determine appropriate child support obligations.
-This means the payor’s gross income is used to determine the guideline child support obligation, and the recipient’s income is not generally considered, except in very limited circumstances.
+Unlike some states that consider each parent’s income, North Dakota uses a single-income model to determine appropriate child support amounts.
+This means the payor’s gross income is used to determine the guideline child support obligation.

 However, the recipient’s income is not generally considered, except in very limited circumstances, including when the recipient earns at least three times as much as the payor.
 In situations where both parents share custody on an equal basis, North Dakota family law says that support obligation calculations must be completed for each parent to determine the payor and amount of child support payments.